 When you write a screenplay, do you keep in mind that an audience will see it later on?

 Yes, because you’re writing a story they have to understand.
-After alI, I can’t be the only one who appreciates the story that is being told on the screen.
-A screenwriter writes – and very often rewrites his screenplay or his scenes over and over again – just to make sure every situation or every detail is as clear to the audience as it is in his own head, and there’s no time to lose, it must happen right way: that’s when the audience sees your film.
+After all, I can’t be the only one who appreciates the story that is being told on the screen.
+A screenwriter writes—and very often rewrites his screenplay or his scenes over and over again—just to make sure every situation or every detail is as clear to the audience as it is in his own head, and there’s no time to lose, it must happen right way: that’s when the audience sees your film.
 So when I work on a screenplay, I write.
 That’s it.
 When I write a scene, I don’t really think about the structure of the screenplay.
 I know the characters, I know who they are, how they relate to one another, and what they will do within the limited time frame of roughly two hours.
 I take notes in between the writing process whenever I get an idea, and in the end, it all has to come together.
 Sometimes when I start working on a new script, I don’t even know how the film will end.
 But that doesn’t matter, as long as I know what the story is about.
 If it’s a story about a married couple, will they still be together by the end of the film?
-That depends on what happens along the way, maybe they will have to work out a solution of some kind to make their relationship stronger.
-So sometimes it’s a good thing to write with an open mind, see what happens en then come up with a reasonable outcome.
+That depends on what happens along the way; maybe they will have to work out a solution to make their relationship stronger.
+So sometimes, it’s a good thing to write with an open mind, see what happens and then come up with a reasonable outcome.

 Are you critical of your own work?